 For the sake of eliminating interruptions, Kanban relies on limiting the work that can be in progress simultaneously.
-The goal is to eliminate multitasking which is nothing more than a constant context switch between assignments and only harms productivity.
+The goal is to eliminate multitasking, which is nothing more than a constant context switch between assignments and only harms productivity.

 With the help of Kanban, you can manage the flow of work in your process.
 To ensure an even process, you need to be aware of where work gets stuck and take action to alleviate the bottlenecks in your process.
-This way you can experiment with the different steps of your workflow and keep improving continuously.
+This way, you can experiment with the different steps of your workflow and keep improving continuously.

 In Lean management, continuous improvement is a group activity.
 Therefore you need to make sure that your team understands the common goal and why their part of the process is important.

 In combination with the widely adopted practice of holding daily stand up meetings between the team, you can continuously improve information sharing between individuals.

-Kaizen is a never ending quest for perfection, but you’ll start feeling the benefits of continuous improvement on your business when your whole team takes it by heart.
-Kanban can help you plenty with that because your team will obtain lots of knowledge about process improvement and workflow management.
-As a result, each individual will gain a better understanding of how your process works and how it can be improved.
+Kanban and the other continuous improvement tools can help you with that because your team will obtain lots of knowledge about process improvement and workflow management.
+As a result, each individual will understand how your process works and how it can be improved.